MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-trial-faq.md

 ### What features are available in the trial?

-Your trial includes a simplified Sales Enterprise Trial app with a few important capabilities to get you started quickly.
+Your trial includes a simplified Trial app with a few important capabilities to get you started quickly.
 However, you can access the fully functional, Dynamics 365 Sales Premium environment with the following licenses and capabilities pre-installed:

 **Dynamics 365 Sales Enterprise**
 - Manage sales pipeline from lead to cash